rjnagel64/lambdac/compiling-to-c.md

 ## Appendix D: References and Inspiration

+inspire: Detail from this were used to implement this
+reference: I implemented things using my ideas, and then found that my ideas are well-known

 * Compiling with Continuations, Continued: inspire CPS, CC
 * CHICKEN Internals: The Garbage Collector: reference C generation
 * GHC RTS: reference thunk entry code